 Interest expense consists primarily of debt service on the CountyPlace securitized financings of manufactured home loans and interest related to the capital lease treatment for leases of manufacturing facilities and land entered into as part of the Lexington and Fairmont acquisitions.
-On September 20, 2016, the Company purchased the assets under the capital lease for Fairmont, terminating the lease agreement; however, it was still in place in the first quarter of fiscal year 2017.
-The decrease for the three months ended July 1, 2017 compared to the same period in the prior year is attributable to lower interest expense on securitized portfolios that continue to amortize.
+On September 20, 2016, the Company purchased the assets under the capital lease for Fairmont, terminating the lease agreement.
+The decrease for the three and six months ended September 30, 2017 compared to the same period in the prior year is attributable to lower interest expense on securitized portfolios that continue to amortize.

 Other Income, net.
-The following tables summarize other income, net for the three months ended July 1, 2017 and July 2, 2016.
+The following tables summarize other income, net for the three and six months ended September 30, 2017 and October 1, 2016.